multi-coop/datami-website-content/texts/blog/fr/posts/sketches.md

 🚧  &nbsp; `Translation in progress...`

-Gitribute started with an idea, while sitting at a cafe near Paris, outside, with a bright sun on a sunny sunday.
+Vizboard started with an idea, while sitting at a cafe near Paris, outside, with a bright sun on a sunny sunday.
 No laptop around.

 We started designing Vizboard a bit in an "old-fashion" way : with a pen and a paper.
 No fancy tools like Figma at this precise moment at the cafe.